Constitution of the United States: Preamble

 The Preamble, the Constitution's introductory paragraph, lays out the purposes of the new government:

 The opening words, "We the People", represented a new thought: the idea that the people and not the states were the source of the government's legitimacy.
-Coined by Gouverneur Morris of Pennsylvania, who chaired the convention's Committee of Style, the phrase is considered an improvement on the section's original draft which followed the word we with a list of the 13 states.
-In addition, in place of the names of the states, Morris provided a summary of the Constitution's six goals, none of which were mentioned originally.
+Coined by Gouverneur Morris of Pennsylvania, who chaired the convention's Committee of Style, the phrase is considered an improvement on the section's original draft which followed the words We the People with a list of the 13 states.
+In place of the names of the states Morris substituted "of the United States" and then listed the Constitution's six goals, none of which were mentioned originally.